- Must be a U.S. citizen

 - On a Florida Voter Registration Application at a public library or elections office

-You can also download a Florida Voter Registration Application (Division of Elections Website) to update your information, and mail or drop it off.
+You can also download a Florida Voter Registration Application (English PDF, Division of Elections Website) to update your information, and mail or drop it off.

 Political Party Affiliation

 Florida is a closed primary state.
 If you want to vote in a partisan primary, you must be registered with that particular party affiliation (Chapter 101.021, Florida Statutes).
 All registered voters, regardless of party affiliation, can vote on issues and nonpartisan races.